Technical Support Office (TECHSO)

 - The Requirements Specification can be in any document format (Wiki, Word, Google Doc, etc.) provided it is kept online and version controlled.

-- Before work starts the Requirements Specification will be agreed and signed-off by the Academic Sponsor of the work and the Technical Support Manager.
+- Before work starts the Requirements Specification will be agreed and signed-off by the Academic Sponsor of the work and the Technical Operations Manager.

 - An outline Development Plan with milestones and delivery date will also be produced by Tech Support staff.
 It is acceptable for this to be a section of the Requirements Specification, especially for small to medium sized projects.
 If it is a separate document, points 2 and 3 above also apply to it.